JoaoLopesF/RemoteDebug/README.md

 like SPIFFS.
 But not have automatically updates in data saved this way, this SPIFFS data is good for a project but not for a library.

-Due it, this app not is storaded and served by board, the app is in web: [http://joaolopesf.net/remotedebugapp](http://joaolopesf.net/remotedebugapp)
+Due it, this app not is stored and served by board, instead the app is in web: [http://joaolopesf.net/remotedebugapp](http://joaolopesf.net/remotedebugapp)
 Note: this not uses SSL (https), due web server socket on Arduino, not supports SSL (wss).
 But after page load, all traffic is in local network, no data is exposed on internet.

 The RemoteDebugApp is a modern HTML5 and needs a modern browsers to work.
 Internet Explorer 11 and Safari 10 are an examples that not supported.

+The web app is in beta, please add an issue, for problems or suggestions.

 The telnet remains work, for when want this or to use when internet is offline.